CalumBeck/BSW-Data-Course/chapter3.md

 ```

-Your manager is convinced there is positive correlation between customer's age and their lifetime value.
-This means that the independent variable of age influences the dependent variable of profit.
-In other words, the older the customer, the more profit the bank receives from doing business with them.

-This dependency could exist for a variety of reasons.
-Also, correlation does not always mean causation, but the relationship is interesting to explore nonetheless.

-Your task is to investigate the manager's hypothesis further.

-We will use the `corr()` pandas function to see if your manager is right.
+The `info()` method has given you some high-level insight into the dataset as a whole.

+What about some statistical description of the individual columns?
+For this purpose we will use the `describe()`method.

+This time you will use a variable to store the code.
+A variable is like a container that converts lengthy code into a short character string.
+You have already defined a variable before by creating `df` DataFrame.

+Make sure you print the variable and take some time to interpret the output.

 `@instructions`
-1) Use the `corr()` function to find the correlation between `age` and `lifetime_value'`
+1) Use the `describe()` method on `df`

-2) Assign the code to a variable `correlation`
+2) Assign your code to a variable called `description`

-3) Print the new variable
+3) Print out the variable `description`

+`@hint`

 `@pre_exercise_code`